cen4010-fa21-g17/m3-vs-prototype/README.md

 #### 4. Account confirmation (Priority: 3)

-When the user is successfully registered, they will receive an email confirmation
+When the user is successfully registered, they will receive an email confirmation.